 This service is free and confidential.

-- one-on-one support to help you manage and prevent issues
+- support to help you manage and prevent issues

 - skills to mediate and handle interpersonal conflict